 Regarding our podcast Tips 🎺, when analyzing the completion rate of our episodes, we realize that those that exceed 6 minutes are less listened to until the end than those that last less than 6 minutes.
 This is something we will take into account for our next episodes by making episodes shorter.

-Keep an eye on your Apple Podcasts rating and score
+Step four: Monitor your Apple Podcasts rating and score

 A good way to analyze your podcast is to pay attention to the engagement your podcast gets on the Apple platform. 🍏 Because the more subscribers you get, the more likely you are to see your show climb in the rankings.
 And therefore, inevitably, the more your downloads will be high. 🚀